armin-reichert/pacman/README.md

 ### Scattering

 In *scattering* state, each ghost tries to reach his individual "scattering target".
-Because ghosts cannot reverse their move direction this results in a cyclic movement around the walls in the corresponding corner of the maze.
-These target tiles are unreachable tiles outside of the playing area:
+These are unreachable tiles outside of the playing area.
+Because ghosts cannot reverse their move direction, this results in a cyclic movement in the corresponding maze corner.

 ```java
 you(blinky).when(SCATTERING).headFor().tile(world.width() - 3, 0).ok();